COS

 Myth #8 – You can’t use adult AED pads on a child

 Although AEDs are designed for adults, paediatric settings and pads can reduce the energy level, making them suitable for young children weighing less than 55 pounds.
 The American Heart Association recommends paediatric attenuated pads for children under the age of eight and infants.
 Adult pads can be used on children as young as eight years old.
-In case the infant or pediatric settings are not available on pads, rescuers can use adult pads on infants and young children.
+In case the infant or paediatric settings are not available on pads, rescuers can use adult pads on infants and young children.
 Apply one pad to the front of the chest and the other to the child’s back so that the pads do not come into contact with one another.

 Top Posts